Do512 Family - What to do in Austin with Kids

 2805 Pace Bend Rd N, Spicewood

 Pace Bend Park is huge and has several options available for camping on its 1,368 acres.
 There are more than 400 primitive campsites and 20 improved campsites with water, electrical hookups, and showers.
-Call 512-854-7275 to make a reservation (not required, but recommended) for these.
 Many of the campsites have picnic tables, fire rings, and barbecue grills, and can be reached by car.
 The interior of the park is managed as a wildlife preserve and can only be reached by foot, bicycle, or horseback.
 There are several trails and they provide some of the best views of Lake Travis and overlook a beach for swimming.
 Primitive camping is $15 per vehicle, improved camping is $20, day use is $10 per vehicle, and improved RV/travel trailer camping is $30.
-Campers should try to arrive by 10 pm.
-Please note: this location is currently cash only.
+Please note: this location is cash or check only.
+Get more info here.

 Tejas Camp; Photo by Chuck Kichline